Emergency Services Health’s literature refers to four different types of dependents: spouse/partner, child, student and non-student dependents.

 A student dependent means under all policies, a person who is a child of the Contributor and/or their spouse/partner who is over 21 years of age but under 25 years of age, who is considered to be a full time student of a school, college, university or other tertiary institution recognised by Emergency Services Health.

 A child non-student dependent is a person who is a child of the Contributor or the spouse/partner of the Contributor and is aged 21 years but under 25 years.
-Child non-student dependents can only be included in the Lifelong Combined product at the Single Parent Family Plus or Family Plus rates.
+Child non-student dependents can only be included in the Gold Combined product at the Single Parent Family Plus or Family Plus rates.

 In all cases a child is taken to include a natural child, adopted child, foster child or a child who is a legal ward of the Contributor or their spouse/partner.
 A child ceases to be eligible as a dependent if married or in a de facto relationship.